What are PFAS?

 PFAS Circle GraphicPFAS (per- and polyfluoroalkyl substances) are a group of manufactured chemicals that have been used in industry and consumer products since the 1940s because of their useful properties.
 There are thousands of different PFAS, some of which have been more widely used and studied than others.

-Modern-day use of PFAS is ubiquitous.
+Modern-day use of PFAS is everywhere.
 It is found in fast-food packaging, non-stick pans, waterproofing products, clothing, makeup and in numerous other products that people use every day.

 Learn More at: EPA - PFAS Information Page